immutheprogrammer/Run-Game-Engine/README.md

 # Run-Game-Engine

-**(IMPORTANT UPDATE)** THE JAVA RUN GAME ENGINE IS NO LONGER IN DEVOLPMENT THE PROJECT IS BEING MOVED TO C++ CHECK OUT MY REPOS FOR RUN-CPP.

 How to build on all platforms:

 its pretty simple just run the main file and make sure you can use .gradle files.